jerroooomee/jerroooomee/README.md

 ### Hi there 👋, I'm Jerome Carr
 #### Electrical and Computer Engineer
-I am an senior electrical and computer engineering major from OSU.
+I am a senior electrical and computer engineering major from OSU.
 I enjoying coding mainly in back end and I am currently self-learning react js to improve my front end skills.
 You can check me out on instagram at instagram.com/jerroooomee.

 Skills: REACT / JS / JAVA / C++